-From the end of the 19th century onwards, everyone was wine-producing countries strict laws have been created to ensure or increase quality and to oppose wine adulteration to protect.
+From the end of the 19th century onwards, everyone was Wine-growing countries strict laws have been created to ensure or increase quality and to oppose Wine adulteration to protect.
 Back then there were still big differences.
-Finally, as a supplement to this, it became established in France from the 1930s appellation system as a role model for most European countries.
+Finally, as a supplement to this, it became established in France from the 1930s Appellation system as a role model for most European countries.
 On the basis of these provisions, within the European Union an extensive set of laws and regulations has been created.
 The laws of the member states are based on this, although there are country-specific deviations in detail.

 The standard work in Germany is the "Weinrecht" (Walhalla publishing house, Wilhelm Schevardo and Josef Koy), which in the edition published in December 2019 comprises 4,570 pages plus CD-ROM.
 It offers the wine law of the EU, the Federal Republic and the federal states.
-Another work is the " Weinrecht Commentary" by Prof. Dr. Hans-Jörg cook, The standard work in Austria is the "Weingesetz" (Manz publishing house, Hannes Mraz and Hans Valentin), which comprises 816 pages in the 5th edition published in 2018.
+Another work is that of the German Wine Institute ( DWI ) published online platform " Weinrecht " (digital follow-up to the "Weinrecht Commentary" by Prof. Dr. Hans-Jörg cook ).
+The standard work in Austria is the "Weingesetz" (Manz publishing house, Hannes Mraz and Hans Valentin), which comprises 816 pages in the 5th edition published in 2018.
 It offers a comprehensive presentation of the entire wine law including all regulations and EU regulations.
 There is also the electronic database RIS (legal information system), which contains, among other things, wine law issues.

 In addition to the EU requirements, there are more extensive or often even stricter country-specific provisions in the individual countries, most of which also vary from region to region to individual locations or even certain wines.
-In addition to the above, these regulations also regulate points such as certain ones education forms, Regulations regarding the winemaking, specific Bottle shapes (such as the bocksbeutel ), Minimum aging times for wines (barrel and / or bottle), wine names and earliest time of marketing.
+In addition to the above, these regulations also regulate points such as certain Forms of education, Regulations regarding the Winemaking, specific Bottle shapes (such as the Buck bag ), Minimum aging times for wines (barrel and / or bottle), wine names and earliest time of marketing.
 The review of these rules by official bodies is also defined.
 The exact regulations are listed under the respective countries.